 Green Library invites new students and their parents to tour the largest Stanford University library, explore its world class library collections, and find out how the library can support students' research needs.
 All Green Library tours will last a half-hour consisting of a physical tour of the building.
 Tours will begin at the Green Library East entrance (red fountain entrance) on the following days and times:

 Come to Green Library for a librarian-led tour of the building.
 Each tour will last an hour.
 Tours will begin at the Green Library East entrance (red fountain entrance) on the following days and times:

 - Monday, Sept.
 19 from 3-4 pm

 For more information, see Green Library.

-Come learn about the technology expertise and resources available including 24-hour computer spaces, the Multimedia Studio, and The Tech Desk in the new Lathrop Library.
-Half-hour tours are offered immediately after Green Library's tours.
-Tour groups will be picked up at Green Library's Bing Wing entrance at the following dates and times:
+Come learn about the technology expertise and resources available including 24-hour computer spaces, the media studio, create:space, and The Tech Desk in Lathrop Library.
+Tours will begin in the first floor lobby of Lathrop, near the Tech Lounge/Desk.
+Each tour will last a half-hour and are offered at the following dates and times:

 New students and parents

 For more information, see Lathrop Library.